pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 ### New SharePoint Premium commands

-This major release also introduce a brand new [spp model list](https://pnp.github.io/cli-microsoft365/cmd/spp/model/model-list/) command which will allow you to retrieve the list of unstructured document processing models.
+This major release also introduces a brand new [spp model list](https://pnp.github.io/cli-microsoft365/cmd/spp/model/model-list/) command which will allow you to retrieve the list of unstructured document processing models.

 The usage is as always very simple and in order to retrieve a list of SharePoint Premium unstructured document processing models on the content center site, simply run: